uwescience/query-workload-analysis/README.md

 -- logs distinct by query
 CREATE TABLE distinctlogs AS SELECT min(id) id, query, count(*) count FROM logs WHERE NOT error GROUP BY query;

--- logs explained (which is a subset of the rows of distinctlogs) with count from distinctlogs CREATE VIEW explained AS SELECT logs.*, distinctlogs.count AS count FROM logs, distinctlogs WHERE logs.has_plan AND logs.id = distinctlogs.id;
+-- distinct logs explained (which is a subset of the rows of distinctlogs) with count from distinctlogs CREATE VIEW explained AS SELECT logs.*, distinctlogs.count FROM logs, distinctlogs WHERE logs.has_plan AND logs.id = distinctlogs.id;

 -- view with all logs from bestdr5 but explained CREATE VIEW logs_explained AS SELECT logs.query, logs.time_start, explained.plan FROM logs, explained WHERE logs.query = explained.query;